 Workshop in Archeology

-The Maryland Historical Trust and the Archeological Society of Maryland, Inc. present the 26th annual Workshop in Archeology on March 25, 2017 at the Maryland Historical Trust, 100 Community Place, Crownsville, MD.
+The Maryland Historical Trust and the Archeological Society of Maryland, Inc. present the 27th annual Workshop in Archeology on March 10, 2018 at the Maryland Historical Trust, 100 Community Place, Crownsville, MD.
 Presentations will include:

 Admission fee (payable at the door): $7.00 General admission; $5.00 for ASM members and students.
 The cafeteria at 100 Community Place is closed.
 Nearby restaurants are limited, so we suggest bringing a bag lunch and mingling with friends in the basement dining area.

 Details and directions to the venue are in the flyer below: